Hazem-Gouda/restaurant-app/README.md

 ### 🚀 Features

 - 📋 Browse menu items with images, descriptions, and prices
-- ➕ Add and remove items from the cart
 - 🚀 Using **Redux (for learning)** state management
 - 📱 Fully responsive layout with **Bootstrap**
 - 🔄 Dynamic UI updates without page reload